-If you receive a Cal Grant, you also will get a California Aid Report.
-You can check the status of your Cal Grant at WebGrants.
-See #2 above.
+What is the California Aid Report?
+If a student receives a Cal Grant, they also will get a California Aid Report.
+They can also check the status of their Cal Grant at WebGrants.
+See #1 on page 12.

+NOTE: If a student has not received their SAR within three weeks from when they submitted their FAFSA, they should contact the Federal Student Aid Information Center at 1-800-4-FED-AID (1-800-433-3243).
+For students completing the CADAA, they should contact the California Student Aid Commission (CSAC) at 1-888-CA-GRANT (1-888-224-7268) or at studentsupport@csac.ca.gov.
 I always tell students, look at the SAR carefully.
 If you have any questions or feel you are not getting the financial aid you should, this is your cue to go to your college's financial aid office and talk to an advisor.
 Sometimes it's a simple mistake.
 I had a student who accidently put too many zeros in the box for his income so it looked like he was making six figures.
 He was not awarded any financial aid until we corrected that mistake.
-He then got thousands of dollars that helped him finish his AA degree. - Yajayra Tovar, Assistant Director, Guardian Scholars Program, Cal State Fullerton
+He then got thousands of dollars that helped him finish his AA degree.

+- Yajayra Tovar, Assistant Director, Guardian Scholars Program, Cal State Fullerton

-11. ENROLL IN CLASSES AND PAY FEES
+□ 10.
+ENROLL IN CLASSES AND PAY FEES